-1. Always use plain-text word processors.

-- 2. Linux and Windows have different formats for new-lines in text files.
-Make sure that the resulting file has the Linux formatted ones or the scripts won't run.
-You can use the Linux program "dos2unix" to convert the files if needed. - 3.
-Some word processors like to replace hyphens and quotes ("-") to a more pleasing looking ("-") form.
+- 1. Always use plain-text word processors. - 2.
+Linux and Windows have different formats for new-lines in text files.
+Make sure that the resulting file has the Linux formatted new-lines or the scripts won't run.
+The Linux program "dos2unix" may be used to convert files if needed. - Some word processors like to replace hyphens and quotes ("-") to a more pleasing looking ("-") form.
 These forms are not the same in script files.
 Check to make sure that none of these are in the script files.

-Step 1: Create The Custom Task
+Step 1: Create the Custom task

-The Custom task template is a general-purpose template that you use to create your own processes to run on a target system.
+The Custom task template is a general-purpose template that is used to create custom processes to run on a target system.
 Like most RDM tasks, it contains the Command List file, or list of commands that are to be executed as part of the task.